MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/lifecycle-services/using-activity-diagrams.md

 ---
 title: Use activity diagrams with BPM
-description: This topic provides information about using activity diagrams in a BPM library.
+description: This topic provides information about how you can use activity diagrams in a BPM library.
 author: kfend
 manager: AnnBe
 ms.date: 09/17/2017